Image source: freedigitalphotos.net / adamr

 Dr Susan Love’s Breast Book by Susan M Love, MD

 This remarkable book was written by a doctor who had some very revolutionary ideas about cancer.
 She was definitely ahead of her time.
 It’s a fantastic read and helped me a lot.
 It’s another of the ones I read when my mother was diagnosed with metastatic breast cancer.
+It is a little harder to get copies of this book but if you see a used copy somewhere, grab it.

 How to Fight Cancer and Win by William L Fischer